bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ## Introduction to HTML

 HTML is a core building block of the internet.
-Every single webpage on the internet is made up of HTML in it's most basic form.
+Every single webpage on the internet is made up of HTML in its most basic form.
 HTML stands for Hyper Text Markup Language.
 It is not a programming language, but a markup language meant to be interpreted by web browsers and the data presented in a graphical form.
 We will be learning about the basic HTML makeup of a webpage.

 ## Basic HTML elements

 HTML is a series of "elements" with information in between them.
-Each element is contained in <> brackets (we will refer to these as "tags") with information either presented inside of them or in between two bookend brackets.
+Each element is contained in <> brackets (we will refer to these as "tags") with information either presented inside of them or in between two bookend tags.
 HTML tags MUST close by including a "/" at the beginning of the closing element (\</elementName>),  or before the close of the first element (\<elementName />):

 ```html
   <span>Information to be displayed</span>